 - General, psychiatric, children's, rehabilitation and critical access hospitals

-- Home care organizations, including medical equipment services, hospice services.
+- Home care organizations, including medical equipment services, pharmacy and hospice services

-- Ambulatory care providers, including group practices, office-based surgery practices.
+- Ambulatory care providers, including group practices and office-based surgery practices

 The Joint Commission's corporate members include the American College of Physicians, the American College of Surgeons, the American Dental Association, the American Hospital Association and the American Medical Association.
-The Board of Commissioners overseeing the organization includes a consumer advocate, a labor representative, administrators, employers, educators, ethicists, health plan leaders and quality control experts as well as doctors and nurses.
+The Board of Commissioners overseeing the organization includes a consumer advocate, administrators, employers, educators, quality experts, as well as doctors and nurses.